borgarlie/TDT4501-Specialization-Project/README.md

 Explaination of some of the fields:

-`Dataset`: Relative path to the dataset used, without the suffixes (.article.txt and .title.txt)
+`dataset`: Relative path to the dataset used, without the suffixes (.article.txt and .title.txt)

 `num_articles`: Number of articles to include from the dataset, -1 means the whole file.